-Friends School of Minnesota head of school Lili Herbert shares some thoughts about community in her weekly newsletter message to FSM parents.
+Friends School of Minnesota head of school Lili Herbert shares some thoughts about community in her weekly newsletter message to FSMN parents.
 She reminds us that community at its best is inclusive and supportive of every member.
 However, she also notes that community can be very challenging.
 Community sometimes requires us to be more tolerant, forgiving, and open to change in ourselves and others.

 Dear Friends School of Minnesota Parents,